Andrea Gurmankin Levy

 Like all skills, studying, writing, critical thinking and learning take hard work and practice, and that is why Assistant Professor Andrea Gurmankin Levy pushes her students and holds them to a high standard.

 Her research focuses on the miscommunication between health care providers and patients.
 She has conducted studies demonstrating significant gaps between what the provider communicates and what the patient hears.
-She is currently conducting a series of studies that are revealing a significant number of patients deliberately withhold important medical information from their health care providers (e.g., being depressed or suicidal, taking a certain medication, using drugs or alcohol, etc.), and that their reasons for doing so include being embarrassed, not wanting to be judged or lectured, and not wanting to have to make a difficult change, etc. When patients do not understand information from their providers, and when providers do not have accurate information from patients, suboptimal medical decisions may be made, and it is this concern that motivates Andrea’s research.
+She recently conducted a series of studies that are revealing a significant number of patients deliberately withhold important medical information from their health care providers (e.g., being depressed or suicidal, taking a certain medication, using drugs or alcohol, etc.), and that their reasons for doing so include being embarrassed, not wanting to be judged or lectured, and not wanting to have to make a difficult change, etc. When patients do not understand information from their providers, and when providers do not have accurate information from patients, suboptimal medical decisions may be made, and it is this concern that motivates Andrea’s research.

 In the classroom, Dr. Levy focuses her teaching on topics such as social psychology, judgment and decision-making, health psychology and research and writing, because of the significant value and broad applicability that these topics have to students’ lives.
 For example, by teaching students about common errors and biases in judgment and decision-making, she can improve students’ decision-making in their lives as students, friends, partners, consumers, employees, (future) employers and patients.
 More generally, she pushes her students and holds them students to a high standard, but does so while holding their hand every step of the way and making the classroom a casual and fun environment.
 And the academic and personal growth that students experience as a result of their efforts is deeply rewarding for both her and them.